-- 16.1 As noted above, the Nomination & Remuneration Committee was reconstituted on 9 December 2015 as the People & Performance Committee.
-The remuneration duties of the Nomination & Remuneration Committee have been carried forward into the Charter of the People & Performance Committee. - 16.2 The role of the People & Performance Committee in relation to remuneration matters is to assist and advise the Board to fulfil its responsibilities on matters relating to the compensation, bonuses, incentives and remuneration issues of the directors, executives and staff.
-The People & Performance Committee is also responsible for reviewing the performance evaluations prepared by the CEO/MD for the direct reports to the CEO/MD, and reporting on these evaluation criteria and their application to the Board, as well as developing and regularly reviewing succession plans prepared by the CEO/MD for the CEO/MD's direct reports, and for other senior executives. - 16.3 The People & Performance Committee Charter allows directors to access the services of independent professional advisers to assist in the search for high-caliber people at all levels and to ensure that the employment terms and conditions offered by IRESS are competitive with those offered by comparable companies. - 16.4 Each member of the People & Performance Committee during 2015 was an independent, non-executive director.
-During 2015, the People & Performance Committee comprised: - J Seabrook (Chair); - J Cameron; - A D'Aloisio; and - Niki Beattie (from 13 August 2015). - 16.5 IRESS, through the People & Performance Committee, has complied with its obligations under Recommendation 8.1(a)(1) and (2) of the ASX Corporate Governance Principles and Recommendations (3rd Edition).
+16.1 The role of the People & Performance Committee in relation to remuneration matters is to assist and advise the Board to fulfil its responsibilities on matters relating to the compensation, bonuses, incentives and remuneration issues of the directors, executives and staff.
+The People & Performance Committee is also responsible for reviewing the performance evaluations prepared by the CEO/MD for the direct reports to the CEO/MD, and reporting on these evaluation criteria and their application to the Board, as well as developing and regularly reviewing succession plans prepared by the CEO/MD for the CEO/MD's direct reports, and for other senior executives.

+- 16.2 The People & Performance Committee Charter allows directors to access the services of independent professional advisers to assist in the search for high-caliber people at all levels and to ensure that the employment terms and conditions offered by IRESS are competitive with those offered by comparable companies.

+- 16.3 Each member of the People & Performance Committee during 2016 was an independent, non-executive director.
+During 2015, the People & Performance Committee comprised:

+- J Seabrook (Chair);

+- J Cameron;

+- A D'Aloisio; and

+- Niki Beattie.

+- 16.4 IRESS, through the People & Performance Committee, has complied with its obligations under Recommendation 8.1(a)(1) and (2) of the ASX Corporate Governance Principles and Recommendations (3rd Edition).